Spyros667/Zynq.HDMI.Z-turn.Sil9022A/README.md

 ![block design](code/block_designs/minimal_Sil9022A.svg)

 A relatively easy method, is to let the PS handle the powering up of the transmitter.
-The PL will handle the visual part.
+The PL will handle the graphics part.
 (Another method, would be through `.coe` files, eliminating the need for the PS).

 This design, features an **AXI I2C interface** (TODO use native) to talk to the common i2c-0 bus (at least three devices use it).
 A **clocking wizard** is needed in order to provide a different clock for the pixels.
 Note: Although Sil9022A may handle up to 165MHz, it features a multiplier (and a divider) if the need arises.